-At present family members are not allowed to help with the carrying of the coffin due to the restrictions put in place.
+At present family members are discouraged from helping with the carrying of the coffin due to the restrictions put in place.
 However we will always, unless unsafe to do so, bear the coffin on shoulders as is traditional, and will supply four bearers to facilitate this.
 We do not use a trolley to carry the coffin at the crematorium.

 Can I have a Limousine to follow the Hearse?

-We are be able to offer a full Limousine service from Monday 15th June but those travelling in the Limousine must be from the same household and must not show signs of coronavirus.
+We are be able to offer a full Limousine service but those travelling in the Limousine must be from the same household and must not show signs of coronavirus.
 If you have any questions regarding the provision of Limousines please contact us.